CZ-Tech/ftc-az-docs/installation.md

 git clone https://github.com/CZ-Tech/FtcRobotController.git
 ```

-It is recommended to put the FtcRobotController folder in the root directory of the disk, not in a folder with non-standard ASCII codes in the path to avoid strange problems.
+It is recommended to put the FtcRobotController folder in the root directory of the disk, not in a folder with non-standard ASCII codes in the path to avoid problems.

 ## Install and Use